 If the thought of having daddy longlegs in your home still makes you uncomfortable, Aptive Environmental can help.
-Our Four Seasons Protection Plan provides a responsible solution that keeps your indoor environment spider-free through effective treatments.
+Our service plans provide a professional solution that keeps your indoor environment protected from spiders through effective treatments.
 Service begins with a thorough inspection of your property by a certified pest specialist.
-Your specialist will identify any risk areas and treat your home using a customized protection plan that keeps your property spider-free year-round.
+Your specialist will identify any risk areas and treat your home using a customized protection plan that keeps your property protected from spiders year-round.

 After our first visit, an Aptive professional will return the following month to rid the exterior of any surviving spiders and continue to treat your home.
 We know that for many homeowners, it’s not if the pests will return, but when.
-When spiders come back, we do too - free of charge.
+When spiders come back, we do too – at no additional cost.